-Time came from the words shaped by your mouth and then you came into time and then you came into time in the body of a child: with a mouth, ears, eyes, legs, arms, a heart beating, a stomach aching for food, and a brain aching for integrity.
-In our own time, give us the wisdom to discern the signs fo the times, so that we can respond to the things that will make life flourish and with whom all life flourishes more and more.
+God of time; Time came from the words shaped by your mouth and then you came into time in the body of a child: with a mouth, ears, eyes, legs, arms, a heart beating, a stomach aching for food, and a brain aching for integrity.

+In our own time, give us the wisdom to discern the signs of the times, so that we can respond to the things that will make life flourish more and more.